nogibjj/IDS706_Individual_Project2_KM632/README.md

 I incorporated Github Copilot in the following ways:

-* I let Copilot write me unit test function
+* I let Copilot write me unit test functions

 * Used "Explain this" to understanding compile errors